The following Faculty-specific procedures are intended to supplement, not duplicate or replace, the University-level policies or procedures.

 Markers and transcribers are paid at the same rate for markers in regular courses.

-All overload payments, part-time faculty payments and payments to markers or transcribers should be made directly from the budget of the originating unit, using the correct work order, and not from the affected faculty member's home department/school, unless the course in question is a course offered by that department/school.
+All overload payments, part-time faculty payments and payments to markers or transcribers should be made directly from the budget of the originating (appointing) unit, using the correct work order, and not from the affected individual’s home department/school, unless the course in question is a course owned by the same department/school.

 When a student is employed as a TA, the working relationship and therefore the obligation to remunerate is with the department/school offering employment to that student and not with the enrolled home department/school of the student

 The rate of pay (remuneration) is based on the recommended aggregate support according to the compensation rates published by Finance each year.
-The basis is 50% of the recommended aggregate support (5 hours per week up to a maximum of 16 weeks).
-Math does not offer grad experience awards.
-For 2020/21 (effective May 1, 2020) the TA rate is $4,067 + 4% vacation pay per term.
-This works out to $50.83 per hour + 4% vacation pay ($4,067/80 hours i.e. 5 hours * 16 weeks per term).
+The basis is 50% of the recommended aggregate support (for 5 hours per week up to a maximum of 16 weeks).
+The Faculty of Mathematics does not offer grad experience awards (GEA).
+Instead, the rate of pay in Mathematics combines a GEA component as part of the rate as follows: Approved (FY20/21) hourly minimum rate $33.89*1.5+4% vacation for 5 hours per week up to a maximum of 16 weeks per term.

 Tutorial Centre, Tutors, Markers and Instructional Support Assistants (ISA)